bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-**Good Example #2**: Accesses the email of the current occupant of each address that has the name `"John Smith"` (no middle name).
+**Good Example #2**: Access the email of the current occupant of each address that has the name `"John Smith"` (no middle name).
 This is valid if it is safe to assume that each address only has one current occupant named `"John Smith"` without a middle name.

 ```py
 %%pydough